ceramicnetwork/CIPs/README.md

 *When submitting your Pull Request:*

-- If your CIP requires images, the image files should be included in a subdirectory of the assets folder for that CIP as follows: `assets/cip-N` (where **N** is to be replaced with the CIP number).
+- Images: If your CIP requires images, the image files should be included in a subdirectory of the assets folder for that CIP as follows: `assets/cip-N` (where **N** is to be replaced with the CIP number).
 When linking to an image in the CIP, use relative links such as `../assets/cip-1/image.png`.
+- Tables: If your CIP requires tables, the table files should be included in a subdirectory of the tables folder for that CIP as follows: `tables/cip-N` (where **N** is to be replaced with the CIP number).
+When linking to a table in the CIP, use relative links such as `../tables/cip-1/table.png`.

 ## 5. Get your CIP finalized